Brightspace/test-reporting-action/README.md

 will give your repository access to have the GitHub Action submit test reporting data to the framework.

+> [!CAUTION]
+> Without this set-up you will see errors about being `unable to assume required
+> role` and the action will fail to run.

 ## Usage

 ```yml